SEO for Functional Medicine Doctors: The Cost of Attracting the Wrong Patients

 More visitors → More leads → More revenue

-It depends on participation, not volume.
+Functional medicine works differently.
+It depends on seo for functional medicine doctors’ participation, not volume.
 Studies on integrative medicine utilization patterns show patients choose providers based on philosophy alignment.

 Generic keywords bring symptom shoppers.